Academic Regulations

 International Baccalaureate

-Students can earn Columbia credit (up to a maximum of 16 credits for all previous college-level work) for Higher Level International Baccalaureate (IB) examinations with scores of 6 or 7, if the academic discipline of the examination is represented in the academic offerings of Columbia College..
+Students can earn up to a maximum of 16 points of academic credit toward the Bachelor of Arts degree from Columbia College for Higher Level International Baccalaureate (IB) examinations with scores of 6 or 7, if the academic discipline of the examination is represented in the academic offerings of Columbia College.

 Credit earned through IB scores cannot be used toward exemption from any of the shared Core Curriculum courses, the Global Core Requirement, or the Science Requirement.